google/WebFundamentals/src/site/device-access/user-location/user-consent.markdown

 ---
 layout: article
-title: "Efficiently obtain the user's consent"
+title: "Getting the user to consent to location sharing"
 description: ""
 article:
   written_on: 2014-01-01